mike-haynes2/mike-haynes2.github.io/_pages/about.md

 ## Callisto
 Callisto possesses the second most dense molecular oxygen rich atmosphere in the solar system- can you guess the first!?
 Given this, and its putative subsurface ocean, the Galilean moon has been a recent interest of the plasma physicists.
 I am interested in characterizing its highly variable interaction with the Jovian magnetosphere.
 In contrast to Europa and Io in the inner magnetosphere, Callisto orbits at over 26 Jupiter radii from Jupiter.
-This results in the magnetic field orientation and plasma conditions at Callisto to vary much more strongly than they do at the other Galilean moons.
+This causes the magnetic field orientation and plasma conditions at Callisto to vary much more strongly than they do at the other Galilean moons.
 I have developed a model to apply a combination of particle tracing and hybrid plasma simulations to constrain the variability in ENA emissions at Callisto across its orbit.
 This work, in preparation for ESA's JUICE mission, will inform ideal spacecraft trajectories for ENA imaging of Callisto's rich interaction.